Getting Started as a Work-at-Home Mom

 - Start your own business

 - Find a new telecommuting job in your field of expertise

 - Dive into something entirely different

-Whether you're in the workplace now or you're a stay-at-home mom, the best place to start is with your own resume.
-If employed, can you negotiate a flexible work schedule that includes working from home?
+Whether you're in the workplace now or you're already a stay-at-home mom, the best place to start is with your own resume.
+If you are currently employed, can you negotiate a flexible work schedule that includes working from home?

 If you've already left the workforce, look back at your last job.
 Network with your former co-workers.
 They may know of openings or freelance work that could be done from home.
-Search national job listings for that type of work with "telecommute" or "work at home" as additional keywords.
+Search national job listings for that type of work with "telecommute," "remote," or "work at home" as additional keywords.

 If your skill set or current career is not a good match for working at home, consider breaking out into a new field.
 Online learning is one approach.
 Starting a home business is another.
 If you do opt for a new career, keep in mind that you may need to hone your skills in a traditional workplace before becoming a home-based worker.

 You've probably figured out by now that no work/home situation is perfect.
 To get as close as possible to your own ideal, you and your family must set priorities.
-For work-at-home moms, this means breaking down the reasons to work at home into two groups: reasons to work and reasons to work from home.
+For potential work-at-home moms, it is a good idea to break down the reasons into two groups: reasons to work and reasons to work from home.
 Here is what your lists might look like: